Download Affording MICDS Brochure

 - What is tuition assistance?

-Tuition assistance is a need-based financial aid grant that does not need to be paid back.
+Tuition assistance is a need-based grant that does not need to be paid back.
 All tuition assistance grants are based solely on a family’s demonstrated need as determined by Student Services and the MICDS Tuition Assistance Committee.
-More than 5.4 million dollars in tuition assistance was provided for the 2020-21 academic year.
+More than 5.4 million dollars in tuition assistance was granted for the 2021-2022 academic year.

 Learn more in our Affording MICDS brochure.